 If denial can protect someone psychologically through their last days, who are we to judge?
 Well, many of us reading this are the physicians who will soon be asked to provide discomfort-inducing, ethically questionable care when the ends of these patients' lives inevitably come.
 For these patients devoted to "fighting" to the end, going on life support may seem like a logical choice.

-But placing someone on a ventilator with a plastic tube in their throat during their last days, when you know they could be at home or a skilled facility in relative comfort -- after you took that oath to "do no harm" -- and when you know that palliative care actually allows people with metastatic lung cancer to live longer -- well, it can get to you.
+But placing someone on a ventilator during their last days, when you know they could be at home or a hospice facility in relative comfort -- after you took that oath to "do no harm" -- and when you know that palliative care actually allows people with metastatic lung cancer to live longer -- well, it can get to you.

 "It is bad, because it can lead to poor decision making where patients and their families feel driven to continue with toxic treatments that significantly reduce patients' quality of life and do not extend their lifespan," Butow told Reuters.